tminglei/form-binder/README.md

 form-binder
 ===========

-`Scalatra`'s built-in data binding and validating framework is a little verbose to use, not handy as `Play!`'s.
-So I created `form-binder`, a general form data binding and validating framework inspired by `play-data`.
+`form-binder` is a general form data binding and validating framework inspired by `play-data`.

-`form-binder` was initially created for my scalatra-based project, but that doesn't mean you can't use it in other scenarios, because it didn't depend on any scalatra specific codes, and very easy to integrate with other frameworks.
+`form-binder` was initially created for my scalatra-based project, but you can use it in other scenarios, since it didn't depend on any scalatra codes, and easy to integrate with other frameworks.

 Usage